0x41gawor/pdmgr/minikube-dev-env.md

 - 8192 MB of RAM
 - 50 GB of hard disk

 But I believe it is way more than needed.
-I was just biased by the fact that my previous installation with the choice of 10GB of hard disk failed to the insufficient memory for Docker.
+I was just biased by the fact that my previous installation with the choice of 10GB of hard disk failed due to the insufficient memory for Docker.

 Do not boot up the machine yet!